dendenthen/tindog-bootstrap/README.md

 TinDog Website

-Training exercise using html, css, bootstrap and javascript
+Training exercise using html and css/boostrap